-In lieu of using the above formula, Table 613.3C can be used to determine the TI depending on the total ESAL calculated for the design life.
+In lieu of using the above formula, Table 613.3C can be used to determine the TI depending on total ESAL calculated for the design life.
 In Table 613.3C, the TI is given for a range of ESAL values.
 The total ESAL values given in Table 613.3C are already adjusted for LDF.

-Due to various changes in travel patterns, land use changes, and other socioeconomic factors that may significantly affect design year traffic projections, the TI for facilities with longer service life, such as a 30 or 40-year design life require more effort to determine than for a 20-year design life.
-For this reason, the Project Engineer should involve District Transportation Planning and/or Traffic Operations in determining whether the information in the ME traffic databases should be used, or whether a more realistic and appropriate TI or initial axle loadings (CaIME) or AADTT (Pavement ME or catalog) for each project should be calculated based on future projections that are different.
-This should be determined early in the project development process.
-In the absence of 30 or 40-year traffic projection data, 20-year projection data may be extrapolated to 30 and 40-year values by applying the 30 and 40-year ESAL constants in Table 613.3A.
+Due to various changes in travel patterns, land use changes, and other socioeconomic factors that may significantly affect design year traffic projections, the TI for facilities with longer service life, such as a 30- or 40-year design life require more effort to determine than for a 20-year design life.
+For this reason, the Project Engineer should involve District Transportation Planning and/or Traffic Operations in determining a realistic and appropriate TI for each project early in the project development process.
+In the absence of 30- or 40-year traffic projection data, 20-year projection data may be extrapolated to 30- and 40-year values by applying the 30- and 40-year ESAL constants in Table 613.3A.

-613.3 Axle Load Spectra
+613.4 Axle Load Spectra